astraut-solutions/easy-risk-register/README.md

 - Never put API keys/tokens in `VITE_*` variables (anything prefixed with `VITE_` is bundled into the browser build).
 - Use serverless APIs (Vercel functions under `api/`) for any calls that require credentials.

+Server-side APIs live in the repo root `api/` folder (Vercel Serverless Functions).
+There is no separate backend server to run when deploying on Vercel.

 Diagrams and a deeper breakdown are in [Architecture Documentation](docs/architecture/architecture-diagrams.md).

 ## Getting Started